 18) Ricotta Toast

-Toast a slice of whole-grain sourdough until it is crisp.
-Spread 2-3 tablespoons of whole-milk ricotta (don’t waste your money on grainy part-skim).
-Drizzle with honey.
-Top with sliced figs (fresh in summer, dried in winter) or sliced strawberries, some crushed pistachios, and a touch of flaky salt.
-Salt on sweet ricotta is the move.
-For a savory alternative, replace the honey and the fruit with olive oil, halved cherry tomatoes, and fresh basil.
+Top with sliced figs (fresh in summer, dried in winter) or sliced strawberries, along with some crushed pistachios and a touch of flaky salt.
+Sweet ricotta definitely requires salt.
+For a savory alternative, replace the honey and fruit with olive oil, cherry tomatoes sliced in half, and chopped fresh basil.

 19) Savory Yogurt Bowl